sugimotot/btsdoc-portal/developers/apis/rpc.md

 #### Example Call with curl

-Such as call can be submitted via curl:
+Such as call can be submitted via `curl`:

     curl --data '{"jsonrpc": "2.0", "method": "get_accounts", "params": [["1.2.0", "1.2.1"]], "id": 1}' http://127.0.0.1:8090/rpc